Climate Change Awareness

 Climate change affects our brothers and sisters – especially our sisters – across the world.
 UN figures show that 80 percent of those displaced by climate change are women.
 The Paris Agreement identifies global solutions to a global problem; it has made specific provision for the empowerment of women, recognising that they are disproportionately impacted by climate change, and a just transition must provide fairness and overcome injustices experienced by all workers, male and female, young and old, black and white, in the global north and south.

-The UK is now legally bound by the 2008 Climate Change Act to reduce emissions by 100% by 2050 but the courts have found that the government’s current plans are not adequate to meet their targets – so an updated plan will have to be in place by the end of March 2023.
+The UK is legally bound by the 2008 Climate Change Act to reduce emissions by 100% by 2050.
+Challenges in court that the previous Conservative government’s action plans were not adequate to meet their targets have forced the current Labour government to produce a more robust version which Friends of the Earth describe as follows.

 Trades Unions